NeoMutt: Terminal-Native Email for the Keyboard-Driven Developer

 # Default account on startup

-source $XDG_CONFIG_HOME/neomutt/accounts/work/outlook-offline
+source $XDG_CONFIG_HOME/neomutt/accounts/work/config-offline

 # Disable 'i' to allow 'i1', 'i2', etc. macros